 For end-to-end encrypted 1:1 voice and video calls, we can recommend:

-- Wire - an open source desktop and mobile app for end-to-end encrypted messaging (both 1:1 and group) and calls (only 1:1) that doesn’t need a telephone number to sign up.
+- Wire - an open source desktop and mobile app for end-to-end encrypted messaging (both 1:1 and group) and calls (both 1:1 and groups with fewer than 10 participants – see further information about the latter in the section on multi-party video calls below) that doesn’t need a telephone number to sign up.

 - Signal - an open source desktop and mobile app for end-to-end encrypted messaging (both 1:1 and group) and calls (only 1:1).